RahulModak74/QUANTUM_GRAVITY_WITH_MW/README.md

 This repository demonstrates an alternative, computational approach to the quantum gravity problem using the **Modak-Walawalkar (MW) framework**.

-# (PLEASE READ OUR THEORY PAPER: Quantum_Mechanics_As_Geometry.pdf in the THEORY folder of this repo.
+## (PLEASE READ OUR THEORY PAPER: MW_Theory_Quantum_Mechanics_As_Geometry.pdf in the THEORY folder of this repo.
 Pending verification so we are still calling it Algorithmic)--- Einstein said..
 Gravity is Geometry..
 We are saying..
 Quantum Mechanics is Geometry..

 Rather than attempting to analytically derive a unified theory, we **construct a geometric representation** where Einstein's General Relativity and Schrödinger's Quantum Mechanics can coexist—even at singularities, horizons, and topology changes.